Image credit: Puma

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Puma “Good”.
 These are a few factors influencing its score:

-• It uses some lower-impact materials including recycled materials.
+• It uses some lower-impact materials including recycled materials, however it does not publish an aggregate breakdown of materials used.

-• It has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain and it is on track to meet its target.
+• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain, and it claims it’s on track.

 • It offers clothing recycling to consumers to help address end-of-life textile waste.